Strategy for quantum algorithm design assisted by machine learning: Acknowledgments

 \section{Acknowledgments}

-We acknowledge the financial support of the National Research Foundation of Korea (NRF) grant funded by the Korea government (MEST) (No. 3348-20100018 and No. 2010-0015059).
+J.B. would like to thank M. \.{Z}ukowski, H. J. Briegel, and B. C. Sanders for discussions and comments.
+We acknowledge the financial support of the National Research Foundation of Korea (NRF) grant funded by the Korea government (MEST) (No. 2010-0018295 and No. 2010-0015059).
 J. R. and M. P. are supported by the Foundation for Polish Science TEAM project cofinanced by the EU European Regional Development Fund.
 J.R. is also supported by NCBiR-CHIST-ERA Project QUASAR.
 M. P. is also supported by UK EP-SRC and ERC grant QOLAPS.